Shannon Lee – Class of 2020

 - Santa Barbara: The weather is so nice in Santa Barbara.
 The pier and beaches have really nice views and many interesting activities and events.
 Overall, Santa Barbara is a very relaxing place to live while studying.

 Shannon and Electrical Engineering

-- Why EE: Initially I wanted to study physics because I enjoyed all my physics courses in high school, but I also enjoyed learning about the applications of these concepts.
-I heard from my high school counselor that electrical engineering is a good challenge and that there’s a lot of possibilities in terms of career options since I had no idea what I wanted to do.
+- Why EE?: Initially I wanted to study physics because I enjoyed all my physics courses in high school, but I also enjoyed learning about the applications of these concepts.
+I heard from my high school counselor that electrical engineering was a good challenge and that there were a lot of possibilities in terms of career options since I had no idea what I wanted to do.
 And because no one in my family has ever been an engineer, I wanted to explore a different path.

-- Why Shannon chose UCSB's EE program: When I first started looking into the program, I saw that there was a 5-year BS/MS accelerated program.
-I also heard that UCSB had a very good program in engineering.
+- Why Shannon chose UCSB's EE program?: When I first started looking into the program, I saw that there was a BS/MS accelerated program.
+I also heard that UCSB had a very good program in electrical engineering.
 When I came to visit the campus for Spring Insight, I was very surprised about the lab experiences and the emphasis on undergraduate research.

 - What have you learned that has surprised you the most so far?
 Capacitors and inductors play a part in adding impedance or admittance in transmission lines which can be calculated using a Smith chart.